 It is essential to monitor your blood glucose levels frequently during your pregnancy.
-You will be asked to test before meals and one to two hours after meals.
+You will be asked to monitor before meals and one to two hours after meals.
 You may, at times, be advised to do some extra monitoring, such as before bed and overnight (to look for hypos).
 You should also check your blood glucose levels before driving.

-Monitoring will help you and your doctor to get a better understanding of your blood glucose levels, so you can adjust your insulin to manage your diabetes in the best possible way.
+Monitoring will help you and your doctor to get a better understanding of your blood glucose levels, so you can adjust your insulin to achieve the best possible management of your diabetes.
 Extra blood glucose monitoring can also help you reduce the tendency to have hypos and big swings in your blood glucose levels.

 Blood glucose targets